AkakpoErnest/MedSynapse/README.md

 - Solidity for the logic
 - OpenZeppelin for security
 - Deployed on Polygon Amoy testnet (migrated from Mumbai when it was deprecated)
+- 1MB.io integration available on Ethereum Sepolia testnet
-- Hardhat for development and deployment
+- Hardhat 3.0.0 for development, testing, and deployment

 **Backend & Storage:**
 - Node.js + Express API